 “Oh man, oh man, I wish I were on the ship!”
 I whine.
 (I whine quite a bit over the next few minutes––it’s not one of my finer moments.)
 We all stand, straining to get a better look.

 Then….nothing.
 We wait, holding our breath, but the whales have disappeared.
 I drop to my seat like a bag of potatoes, miserable.

 An Unexpected Visit

 I’m in the middle of putting away my cameras when I hear a loud exhalation, followed by the cool spray of a fine fishy mist.
-I look up just in time to see large grey nostrils next to the boat seal shut then sink under the waves.
+I look up just in time to see large grey nostrils next to the boat seal shut, then sink under the waves.
 Looks like we’re the next exhibit!

-A surfboard-sized fin juts out of the water then smacks the waves, shooting the salty sea into the air.
+A surfboard-sized fin juts out of the water and then smacks the waves, shooting the salty sea into the air.
 Another whoosh and a different whale blows to our starboard.
 It’s so close that I could run my hand over its dark grey skin, but I resist.

-Another whale swims lengthwise under our boat starting at the stern.
+Another whale swims lengthwise under our boat, starting at the stern.
 I lay my chest over the tender’s bow to photograph it from above as the humpback emerges.

 Slowly, a long ridged head dotted with tubercles––those knobby things––is replaced by a smooth broad back, tapering as it reaches the fluke, then fades from view.